james-stevens/handshake-bind-hns/README.md

 From v9.17.10 onwards ISC's `bind` now has native DoH support, which is enabled & available in this container.

-However, `bind` DoH has been deliberately set to run in HTTP mode only, so you will need to run an external TLS off-loader to get TLS support.
+However, `bind` DoH has been deliberately set to run in HTTP mode only, so you will need to run an external TLS off-loader/shedder to get the TLS support.
 A good choice is `haproxy`.
 This can also be used to provide load-balalncing & failover between multiple instances of this container.

 Here's a very simple `haproxy` configuration, which should be all you need to get TLS & load-balancing/failover support.